-Finally, it may be time to re-evaluate psychiatric training, look at all aspects critically and explore whether all the current requirements are still relevant.
-For example, are there effective ways to shorten training or provide fast tracking to fellowships other than Child and Adolescent Psychiatry?
-Are there alternate pathways to subspecialty certification that should be considered again?
-Are there additional areas of training that are currently missing such as how to effectively lead a hybrid team, understanding the finances of patient care and the role of advocacy, that should be included and if so, what are the current requirements that can be taken off?
+Finally, it may be time to re-evaluate psychiatric training, looking at all aspects critically and explore whether all the current requirements are still relevant.
+For example, are there effective ways to shorten training or provide fast tracking to fellowships other than CAP?
+Are there alternative pathways to subspecialty certification that should be considered again?
+Are there additional areas of training that are currently missing and should be included, such as understanding how to effectively lead a hybrid team, the finances of patient care, and the role of advocacy? , And if so, what are the current requirements that can be removed?

-In order to move the above forward, we will need to advocate.
-Advocacy will have to be from all levels of psychiatric education: residents, faculty, program directors and chairs and will have to be at the local, state, and national levels.
-It is clear that there is an imperative need for more psychiatrists, and we need more psychiatry residency positions and to do this we need federal funding, not just the hodge-podge of local/state funding that has allowed some programs to start/expand.
-We need a coherent national policy and funding.
+In order to move the above forward, we will need to advocate for them.
+Advocacy will have to be from all levels of psychiatric education: residents, faculty, program directors, and chairs and will have to be at the local, state, and national levels.
+It is clear that there is an imperative need for more psychiatrists, we need more psychiatry residency Positions, and we need federal funding, not just the hodge-podge of local/state funding that has allowed some programs to start/expand -- i.e., we need a coherent national policy and funding.
+Thus, advocacy is going to be a key factor in our future efforts.